-If you do not have to file a return, send the form to the Internal Revenue Service Center, Philadelphia, PA 19255, by the due date for filing an income tax return.
+If you do not have to file a return, send the form to the Internal Revenue Service Center, Philadelphia, PA 19255, by the due date for filing Form 1040NR or Form 1040NR-EZ.
 The due date for filing is discussed later in chapter 7.